buymeasoda/refdocs/MySQL.md

     mysql> DROP DATABASE <database>;

-## Create, delete and alter tables
+## Create, Delete and Alter Tables

 Create a table and columns